 Read the review of Pramudith D. Rupasinghe’s novel on our site.

 Ioana Danaila was born in Romania.
-She graduated from University Lyon 2 Lumière with a Masters in African Postcolonial Literature and a First degree in French for Non-Francophone people.
-She is the author of a collection of short stories and a translator of books from French to Romanian.
-She is trilingual in Romanian, French and English, and teaches English language and literature to highschool students in France.
+She has a PhD in Nigerian Contemporary Literature and a First degree in French for Non-Francophone people.
+She is also the author of a collection of short stories and translated two books from French to Romanian.
+Trilingual in Romanian, French and English, she teaches English language and literature to highschool students in France.